Cricket Hill Garden

 Plant size: Tree, 2-3' tall with strong central leader.

-When we ship: Available for Summer or Fall 2019 shipping.
+When we ship: Available for early fall 2020 shipping only.

 Shipping restrictions: Cannot ship to Canada.